 Everyone is asked to assist in making the campus and our community a safe place by being alert to suspicious situations and promptly reporting them.
-If you are a victim or a witness to any offense, avoid risks and contact Police immediately by dialing 911 or ext.
-52330 or (603) 535-2330.
+If you are a victim or a witness to any offense, avoid risks and contact the police immediately by dialing 911, ext.
+52330, or (603) 535-2330.
 Report the incident, including the following:

 - Nature of the incident.